 We’ve had guests from all over the world and from many walks of life including a clergy from Windsor Castle and a BBC film crew who were en route to “live” with wolves in the Canadian Arctic for several months.

 A word about us: Charmaine graduated from Cambridge University and then worked and traveled in over 40 countries while she was with the World Bank — prior to us starting the B&B 20 years ago.
 George received a PhD for solving a well-known 25-year-old mathematics problem, helped put Canada’s robotic arm on the Space Station and has been in the change leadership business for many years.
-We’ve both been blessed with many rewarding experiences including when we travel and when we help the less fortunate in Sri Lanka.
+We’ve been blessed with many rewarding experiences such as meeting up with our former guests while we travel and when we help the less fortunate in Sri Lanka.